 When you take the long view of your life, it makes the most sense to become a two-marshmallow person, especially where your deepest values are concerned.
 Moreover, the traits that line up with good character (patience, self-control, discernment, long-term thinking style) have significant overlap with those that Mischel captured and elucidated in his landmark study.

-Being a "two marshmallow" person is critical in the area of long-term satisfying relationships.
-An exceptional marriage is often the result of the union between two individuals who enter the marriage with good character and who continue to shape each other’s character in positive ways over time.
+Being a "two-marshmallow" person is critical in the area of long-term, satisfying relationships.
+An exceptional marriage is often the result of the union between two individuals who enter the marriage with good character and who continue to shape each other's character in positive ways over time.

 I would argue that most of the things that are worth achieving in life require us to delay gratification and to prioritize restraint over indulgence in more primitive drives.
 The discipline of being a two-marshmallow person can pay off in many ways as you create an interesting life with a well-matched two-marshmallow partner.
-During the dating phase of a relationship, waiting for a partner who is capable of maintaining a lifelong, happy marriage, and enjoying a long courtship with that person to really test mutual compatibility is an adult version of waiting for two marshmallows.
+During the dating phase of a relationship, waiting for a partner who is capable of maintaining a lifelong, happy marriage and enjoying a long courtship with that person to really test mutual compatibility is an adult version of waiting for two marshmallows.

-In fact, the question is actually this: Are you willing to wait for an lifelong supply of lovely marshmallows that flow from an exceptional marriage, or do you want to bite down, right now, on something that resembles a marshmallow but may well turn into a bag of pus once you’ve committed?
-(I wonder if this explains why the Spanish word esposas means both “wives” and “handcuffs”?)
+In fact, the question is actually this: Are you willing to wait for a lifelong supply of lovely marshmallows that flow from an exceptional marriage, or do you want to bite down, right now, on something that resembles a marshmallow, but may well turn into a bag of pus once you've committed?
+(I wonder if this explains why the Spanish word esposas means both "wives" and "handcuffs"?)

 [i] Mischel, W., Shoda, Y., and Rodriguez, M. (1989).
 “Delay of Gratification in Children.”
 Science, 244, 933-938.